elbertsilva/elbertsilva/README.md

 #	<p>
 	I am production engineer
-	I am currently working in the web development area Always in search of new knowledge..
+	I am currently working in the banking area
+ 	I am looking for freelance work for web development
+	Always in search of new knowledge..
 	Team work...
 #	</p>